 Before Kevin and I became vegan we loved consulting America’s Test Kitchen for recipes.
 Their recipes are full-proof and delicious—always the result of hours and hours of testing various methods and ingredients.
 ATK recipes are truly the best examples of culinary science!
 Each recipe has a “What Makes This Work” abstract that walks you through various ingredients and attempted methodologies before they give you their final version of perfection.
 That is very appealing to my “But, I need to know why” personality.
 So all of that aside…THIS.
 LASAGNA.

 Now, I’ve made vegan lasagna before.
 Many times, in fact.
 But never, ever, like this.
 I had always used tofu ricotta, and while the flavor was good, the texture was lacking and it was always too dry.
 This recipe skips the tofu and uses cauliflower and cashews that are cooked and blended together.
 SO simple, and it gave my lasagna a moist creaminess that it had been missing!
 No joke, this is the BEST lasagna I’ve ever had.
-I didn’t have any eggplant (we used the last of it for an amazing Baba Ganoush) so I used broccoli (about 12 0z) instead.
-It was perfect.
-I added the broccoli during the last 15 minutes of roasting the veggies, and it was scrumptious!
-So, without further ado…I present this amazing America’s Test Kitchen “Vegan for Everybody” recipe.
+So, without further ado…I present this amazing adapted America’s Test Kitchen “Vegan for Everybody” recipe.

-1 pound eggplant, peeled and cut into ½-inch pieces
+1 pound zucchini, peeled and cut into ½-inch pieces

 1 pound white mushrooms, trimmed and sliced thin